-Up to 16% of the world population is disabled, either through birth, ageing, illness, or the result of an accident.
+Up to 16% of the world population is disabled, either through birth, aging, illness, or the result of an accident.
 Accessible products remove obstacles between a company and its existing or potential customers.
 Accessibility enables employers to recruit from a broader pool of talent.
-Overall, accessibility generally improves product for everyone (Universal Design).
+Overall, accessibility generally improves products for everyone.

-Building for accessibility means coding to standards and not for a specific technology.
+Building for accessibility means coding to standards, and not for a specific technology.
 Building to standards often leads to better, standardized HTML and cleaner code.
-The process of building accessible applications at Oracle involves considerable amount of time and resources at all stages of the development cycle.
-Accessibility guidelines and standards are considered, implemented, and reviewed through the Voluntary Product Accessibility Template (VPAT, a product’s statement of conformance to Section 508 of the U.S. Federal Rehabilitation Act).
+The process of building accessible applications at Oracle involves a considerable amount of time and resources at all stages of the development cycle.

 The Oracle Accessibility Program Office, reporting to the office of the Chief Corporate Architect, is responsible for defining the corporate standards for accessibility, and developing materials to train all employees so that they can successfully create products that meet those standards.
 To learn more about Oracle’s Accessibility Program, see Oracle Accessibility Information and Resources.

-Oracle uses the VPAT to represent the degree of conformance to various accessibility standards and guidelines, including Section 508, WCAG 1.0, and WCAG 2.0.
+Oracle uses the Accessibility Conformance Report (ACR) to represent the degree of conformance to various accessibility standards and guidelines, including Section 508 and WCAG.
 Depending on when a product was developed and released, different standards may be listed.